camunda/camunda-docs/docs/apis-tools/community-clients/go-client/index.md

 description: "Instantiate the client by passing in the address of the cluster you want to connect to in a Go application to interact with Camunda 8."
 ---

+You can use the [community-supported](https://github.com/camunda-community-hub) Zeebe Go client library to interact with Camunda 8.

 ## Dependencies

 To use the [Zeebe Go client library](https://github.com/camunda-community-hub/zeebe-client-go/), add the following dependency to your `go.mod`: